rolling-scopes-school/aws/aws-developer/nodejs-aws/07_authorization/task.md

       authorization-service
 ```

-2. Create a lambda function called `basicAuthorizer` under the same Serverless config file (i.e. `serverless.yaml`) of the Authorization Service.
+2. Create a lambda function called `basicAuthorizer` under the Authorization Service.
 3. This lambda should have at least one environment variable with the following credentials:

 ```